Carbon Monoxide Poisoning Lawyer

 - If there is some type of odor you smell in your home, make sure to call the carbon monoxide expert to determine if there has been a carbon monoxide leak from any of the home appliances.
 This is usually the first indication to a carbon monoxide leak.

 - Open your garage door when starting your car.
 Cars are also the number one cause of carbon monoxide poisoning.

 - Use gas appliances rather than electric appliances.
 Gas appliances give off an apparent smell when there is a carbon monoxide leak.

-Our team of personal injury attorneys is experienced in different types of carbon monoxide poisoning cases.
-If you or someone you know has suffered injuries as a result of carbon monoxide poisoning, contact our experienced Los Angeles attorneys today for a free consultation.
+Schedule a free consultation with an experienced team of carbon monoxide injury attorneys today.
+Our personal injury attorneys are experienced in different types of carbon monoxide poisoning cases in California and Nevada.
+If you or someone you know has suffered injuries as a result of carbon monoxide poisoning, contact us today for a free consultation.
 We are always readily available for our clients with accessible offices in Los Angeles, Fresno, Sacramento, Irvine and Las Vegas.
 Heidari Law Group will be there to assist you in building a successful case.

 ***Disclaimer: This page is created by Heidari Law Group for educational purposes.
 This article provides a general understanding of the law.
 It does not provide specific advice.
 By using this site and reading through this page, there is no attorney-client relationship created between you and any member of Heidari Law.
 Further, due to the constant change of the law, some parts of the information above may no longer be good law.